sancr7org/MyServiceOrg/README.md

 * This is organisation repo.
 * from feature to main PR
+* From bug2 to main PR
-* From bug to main PR
+* From bug3 to main PR